Capm96/Blog/content/blog/etfs.md

 Still, quite risky.
 Only relying on two stocks which are both technology firms (same sector shares risks).

-“Okay, let’s put into 10 stocks.”

-We could keep extending this logic until you reach the entire market (where our boat is!), at which point no further diversification is possible.
+We could keep extending these debates until we reach the entire market (where our boat is!), at which point no further diversification is possible.
 And the more diversified your portfolio is, the safer you are.
 True, you will also lose the possibility of large returns on a single stock, but as we mentioned, this is an investment strategy for people that do not want to take too much risk.

 So here is where we find ourselves:

 We know that picking individual stocks is a gamble because nobody knows what will happen in the future.
 Playing in the stock market is too risky.

 We know that over time, economies tend to grow.
-As economies grow, the stock markets will also increase in size.
+As economies grow, the stock markets will also grow.

 If we want to minimize gambling and maximize safety, a good choice would simply be to invest in the entire stock market and leave that untouched.
 What this allows us to do is follow whatever the stock market does.